Earth Day Clean Up Poster

 WARD ONE (7 Sites)

-• Bronte Bluffs Park: Harry Shea and the Bronte Village Residents Association (BVRA) tidy up the western side of the Bronte Harbour.
+• Bronte Bluffs Park: Harry Shea and the Bronte Village Residents Association (BVRA) tidy up the western side of Bronte Harbour.

-• Bronte Creek Provincial Park: Joanne Wright and Louise Fortier of The Friends of Bronte Creek Park welcome you to Ontario’s largest urban park; receive your bags and gloves upon entry.
+• Bronte Creek Provincial Park: Joanne Wright and Louise Fortier of The Friends of Bronte Creek Park welcome you to Ontario’s largest urban park; receive bags and gloves upon entry.

 • Valleyridge Park and trails: Susan Dane and the Halton Outdoor Club will be hiking around these beautiful trails while scouring the terrain for waste; coffee available, bring your own mug!